buijs-dev/klutter-dart/README.md

 flutter pub run klutter:consumer init
 ```

-The init task will setup Klutter for both Android and iOS.
+The init task will set up Klutter for both Android and iOS.
-Alternatively you can setup Android and IOS separately.
+Alternatively you can set up Android and IOS separately.

 Setup Android by running: